 When selecting a CDN, check their reputation in the forums, their price, and any possible conflicts they could have with Joomla.
 Also check any requirements they might have.
 An example is CloudFlare, which forces you to have a website accessible through www-.
 Much used services are:

 - KeyCDN: Easy to implement and quite cheap for smaller sites ($0.04 for the first 10TB).
 Recommended, and used on this site.

 - Cloudflare: Recommended, and very easy to set up, especially for Siteground customers (they can use it for free!)

 - Amazon Cloudfront

 An exception is the free Cloudflare integration for Siteground customers.
 In this case, you can activate the CDN from within the Siteground Cpanel settings.
-Click the Cloudflare button, enter you email for a free Cloudflare account, and your CDN is immediately ready, without any further configuration (see their tutorial).
+Click the Cloudflare button, enter you email for a free Cloudflare account, and your CDN is immediately ready, without any further configuration in Joomla (see their tutorial).

 Currently a number of CDN Extensions are listed in the JED.
 Usually you need one of these to set up the integration:

 - CDN for Joomla by NoNumber: For any CDN that supports pull-zones

 - JomCDN by CorePHP: Only for Amazon S3 / Cloudfront and MaxCDN